- General Curbside Trash Collection

 - In response to numerous requests for City-issued trash containers in Old Town, City staff and council members worked to budget the purchase of trash containers in FY 2017.

-- What do the containers look like?/What kind of
+What do the containers look like?/What kind of container is it?

-- When will I get my new City standard trash
+When will I get my new City standard trash container?

 - The Resource Recovery will contact Old Town residents with more information closer to the projected distribution day.